Pensions

 How to claim back tax relief if you’re a higher or additional-rate taxpayer

 To claim your extra tax relief, you’ll need to complete a self-assessment tax return.
-Or you can also get in touch with the government if you’d prefer.
-The deadline for online tax returns is 31 January each year, so make sure you keep a reminder in your diary.
-If you’re doing it through a paper return then the deadline will be earlier: 31 October.
+Or you can also get in touch with the government if you’d prefer – find out how to get in touch on GOV.UK.
+The deadline for online tax returns is 31 January each year, but if you’re doing it through a paper return then the deadline will be even earlier: 31 October.
+That might seem like a while away, but these dates can come round quickly, and it’s good to know them well ahead of time.

 You’ll either get the tax back as a rebate at the end of the year or through an adjustment to your tax code.